 - Employment and labor laws (to protect employees, provide safe working conditions, etc.)

 - Data security and privacy protection (to protect sensitive data and other information collected from employees, customers, clients, business transactions, etc.)

 - Safety and health (to protect employees from unsafe and hazardous work conditions, etc.)

 These five areas are regulated by the federal government, state governments, and local governments.
-The layering of laws and regulations can make compliance more difficult, but a well-versed business attorney knows the laws and regulations and will ensure compliance.
+The layering of laws and regulations can make compliance more difficult, but our well-versed business attorney knows the laws and regulations and will ensure compliance.

 At The Law Office of Gerald L. Baker, we want to help you start your business from its conception.
-Our experienced business startup lawyer in Stark County will get your business up and running quickly.
+Our experienced business startup lawyer in Canton, Stark County, Ohio will get your business up and running quickly.
 We will make sure your startup is structured properly for efficiency's sake and to minimize risk.
 We will make sure your business complies with all relevant laws and regulations.
 We will provide the legal services you need to succeed.